African fat-tailed gecko: Description

 The African fat-tailed gecko is from the subfamily Eublepharinae.
-This subfamily has clearly different characteristics from other geckos.
+This subfamily has visibly different characteristics from other geckos.
 They are terrestrial, and have moveable eyelids, vertical pupils, and no adhesive lamellae.

-The African fat-tailed gecko is typically around 7–8 inches, with females being slightly smaller than males.
+The African fat-tailed gecko is typically around 7–8 inches in length, and up to 75 grams in weight, with females being slightly smaller than males.
 Normal coloring is brown and tan/beige stripes, with a possible thin white stripe along the length of the back.
 The underbelly is pale pink or off-white.

+The tails of African fat-tailed geckos serve an important purpose to them.
+Their tails are used for fat storage, so when food is scarce their tails are able to sustain them for a while.
+Their tails also contribute significantly to their defense from predators.
+Like many other geckos they are able to drop their tails when necessary.
+This mechanism helps them make a quick escape from predators.
+They are also able to regenerate their tails, however it will not resemble the original tail.
+Instead of having ridges like the original tail, the regenerated tail will be smooth and more bulbous in comparison.

-Distribution and Habitat
+Distribution and habitat

 The African fat-tailed gecko is found in West Africa, from Senegal to Nigeria, extending marginally to Central Africa (northern Cameroon).
 Within their range, these geckos are found in the dry Sahel habitat, as well as in wet or dry savannah habitat.
 African fat-tailed geckos will spend most of their time in a dark, humid hiding place such as a termite mound.

 African fat-tailed geckos have been seen to vary in physical attributes based on their habitat even within specific regions of Africa from size, scale pattern, to color.
-This allows for them to be able to fend off predators and be successful at repopulating.
+This allows for them to be able to hide from predators and be successful at repopulating.